OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 The legal basis for this processing of personal data is Article 6 (1) a) (separate consent) of the EU General Data Protection Regulation (GDPR), Article 6 (1) b) (processing necessary for the performance of a contract) of the EU General Data Protection Regulation (GDPR), Article 6 (1) f) (processing based on the weighing of interests) of the EU General Data Protection Regulation (GDPR), and Article 6 (1)cf) (processing necessary for compliance with a legal obligation) of the EU General Data Protection Regulation (GDPR).

 3\.
-Information we automatically obtain through your use of XING
+Information automatically collected through your use of XING

 Data about you is automatically collated by means of tracking while you visit or make use of the XING service.
 Here you can find out:

 *   How tracking works
-*   Why we make use of tracking (ensuring security, provision of our service, measurement and optimisation of advertising, and determination of statistics).
+*   Why tracking is used (ensuring security, provision of our service, measurement and optimisation of advertising, and determination of statistics).

 Data about you is automatically collated by means of tracking whenever you visit or make use of the XING service.
 This takes place with the help of various tracking technologies.

 How does tracking work?

-In the so-called "back end", at our web server level, we collect the data of users and third parties, which we use first and foremost for the provision and preservation of the security of the service XING.
-In the "front end", on your end device, we use cookies, pixels and similar tracking technologies to collect data about users and third parties to enable the provision of our service and the analysis of user behaviour, for the measurement and optimisation of advertising, and for statistical purposes.
-In addition, we record e.g. whether and when you have opened an e-mail (if your e-mail program permits HTML).
+In the so-called "back end", at our web server level, we collect the data of logged-in users and other visitors, which we use first and foremost for the provision and preservation of the security of the service XING.
+In the "front end", on your end device, we, or third parties we use, use cookies, pixels, local storage and similar tracking technologies to collect data about logged-in users and other visitors to enable the provision of our service and the analysis of user behaviour, and for the measurement and optimisation of advertising.
+In addition, we record your usage behaviour in connection with e-mails we send you, e.g. whether and when you have opened an e-mail, and which links you clicked on.
 Tracking involves the processing of login data (e.g. date and time of the visit, referrer, IP address, cookie ID, location data, product and version information about the browser or app used, device ID or data) and interaction data (e.g. pages viewed or searches carried out).
 When we measure user behaviour for the provision and improvement of our product experience the data is linked during the analysis with your user ID.
-In all other cases tracking is carried out without any linking to the user ID – for example, to measure the success of advertising campaigns or for statistical purposes.
+In all other cases tracking is carried out without any linking to the user ID – for example, to measure the success of advertising campaigns.
 In order to be able to identify you as a user during your visit to XING, we use so-called session cookies.
 These session cookies are automatically deleted at the end of a session.
 These cookies are required to be able to use XING.
 When you register you can choose to remain logged in.
 If you do, a cookie is then saved in the browser of your end device that means that you don’t need to log in again for as long as the cookie remains saved.
 We also conduct a very approximate geo-localisation that informs us of the towns/cities you have been to.
 In order to do this we use your shorted and anonymised IP address, and your geo-coordinates if you have agreed to this on your mobile end device.
 We do not save your precise location.
 We only store information about which cities you are in on a regular basis.
 Specific addresses or geo-coordinates are not saved.

 The purposes of tracking and your opt-out options Ensuring security

 One reason for tracking is to ensure and preserve the legitimate interest of the protection of users, the security of user data, XING Websites, and the XING service.
 To this end, we save the data we record for up to 90 days in its full form.
 Only a limited number of our employees with the respective authorisation rights have access to this data.
-The legal basis for this processing of personal data is Article 6 (1) f) of the EU General Data Protection Regulation (GDPR).
+The legal basis for this processing of personal data are Article 6 (1) f) and Article 32 of the EU General Data Protection Regulation (GDPR).

 Provision of our service

+We mainly use tracking and the associated user behaviour analysis to meet our contractual obligations and to perform pre-contractual measures.
+The legal basis for this processing of personal data is Article 6 (1) b) of the EU General Data Protection Regulation (GDPR).
+If tracking is not used to meet our contractual obligations or to perform pre-contractual measures, but to provide the service you visit or use, the legal basis for this processing is Article 6 (1) f) of the EU General Data Protection Regulation (GDPR).
+To this end, we pursue the legitimate interest of providing you with a smooth and user-friendly service.

-Tracking and analysing user behaviour helps us to review and optimise the effectiveness of our service, and to correct any errors and faults.
+Tracking and analysing user behaviour helps us to review and optimise the effectiveness of our service, and to identify and correct any errors and faults.
+To this end, we also use several services from third-party providers, such as Google.
 We endeavour at all times to adapt our products and services to the needs of our users.
 Personalisation is an important aspect here.
 Analysing data obtained from tracking is necessary to make personalised services available to you in accordance with the contractual purpose of XING and to ensure that you gain the great possible benefit from XING The implicit feedback that you provide to us through our tracking of your usage of XING forms an important part of understanding what content you are more or less interested in, and being able to suggest you to other users as a valuable business contact or potential employee.
 This implicit feedback is enormously important as the information you provide to us is reflective of the past and the present for the most part, and says little about what interests you have with regard to the future.
 Interest profiles produced, for example, with the help of click data or searches you have conducted often form a better basis for estimating whether you, for example, are interested in finding a new job and what type of job openings you might be particularly interested in.
 When you delete your user account we delete or anonymise the personal data we have obtained through tracking in order to provide our service.

 Examples Clickpath